TheoMcCoy/cybersecurity-lab/digital-forensics/01-forensic-drive-image-hidden-partition.md

 mmls ext-part-test-2.dd
 ```

-mmls is a TSK tool that displays the layout of all partitions including their sector offsets.
+mmls is a TSK tool that displays the layout of all partitions, including their sector offsets.
 The **Start** column shows the sector offset for each division.

 **Key finding:** The hidden extended volume was identified as **line 14** in the mmls output.